Mad Cow Disease and Variant Creutzfeldt-Jakob (cont.)

 IN THIS ARTICLE

 History of Mad Cow Disease and Variant Creutzfeldt-Jakob Disease

 BSE and resulting cases of vCJD in humans have been diagnosed in other European countries such as Bosnia-Herzegovina, Liechtenstein, Macedonia, Norway, Sweden, and Yugoslavia.
-According to the World Health Organization (WHO), 175 cases of vCJD have been reported worldwide, with the majority occurring in the UK (177 cases) and in France (27 cases).
+According to the World Health Organization (WHO), over 220 cases of vCJD have been reported worldwide, with the majority occurring in the UK (177 cases) and in France (27 cases).
 Only four cases have been reported in the U.S., and in all four of these cases, there is evidence that indicates that the infection was acquired while abroad in Europe or the Middle East.

 Because there is no way to detect BSE in blood, people who have lived for long periods in areas where mad cow disease has been found are not allowed to donate blood in the U.S.